Proudly Serving Dallas, FT.Worth, San Antonio, Houston.

 Immigrant students face numerous obstacles as students, such as anti-immigrant sentiments, learning in the medium of a new language, economic obstacles, acculturative challenges, family separations, under-resourced neighborhoods, and overburdened schools.

 However, it is also true that some immigrant youth educationally outperform their native-born peers due to their high aspirations, ability to consider other perspectives, optimism, dedicated hard work, positive attitudes toward school, and ethic of family support for advanced learning.
+Some Immigrant communities turn out to be a valuable addition to the country.

 It is illegal for employers to knowingly hire undocumented workers in Texas.